-This section of the Code of Federal Regulations deals with Food and Drug Administration (FDA) guidelines on electronic records and electronic signatures in the US.
-It defines the criteria under which electronic records and electronic signatures are considered to be trustworthy, reliable and equivalent to paper records.
+Title 21 CFR Part 11 is the section of the Code of Federal Regulations (CFR) that deals with Food and Drug Administration (FDA) guidelines on electronic records and electronic signatures in the United States.
+It defines the criteria under which electronic records and electronic signatures are considered trustworthy, reliable, and equivalent to paper records.

 What does it mean?

 Organizations like pharmaceutical, medical supply and healthcare providers that fall under the 21 CFR Part 11 guidelines need to take extra precautions when using an LMS to disseminate information.
 Part 11 requires that both procedural controls (e.g. notification, training, SOPs, administration), and administrative controls are put in place by the user, in addition to the technical controls that a vendor can offer.